Death and Nightingales

 Death and Nightingales is a 1992 novel by Irish writer Eugene McCabe.

 Plot

 1883, County Fermanagh, Ireland.
-On Beth Winters' twenty-third birthday, decades of pain and betrayal finally build to a devastating climax.
+On Beth Winters' twenty-five birthday, decades of pain and betrayal finally build to a devastating climax.

 Reception

 Michael Ondaatje described Death and Nightingales as "a deeply moving, powerful, and unforgettable book."
 The Anglo-Celt called it a "modern classic."

 Adaptation

 In 2018, a three-part television adaptation with the same name, starring Jamie Dornan, Matthew Rhys and Ann Skelly was broadcast.
 It was produced by Andy Serkis and Jonathan Cavendish's studio, The Imaginarium.